coda/packs-sdk/docs/guides/advanced/libraries.md

 Some JavaScript libraries are written assuming the code is being run in either a web browser or on a Node.js server, and the Packs execution environment isn't exactly either.
 The execution environment provides access to the [standard built-in JavaScript objects][mdn_standard], but doesn't support [Web APIs][mdn_web] or [Node.js APIs][node_apis].
 These include but are not limited to:

 - Browser: `window`, `document`, `XMLHttpRequest`, `fetch()`
-- Node.js: `fs`, `http`
+- Node.js: `fs`, `http`, `buffer`[^1]
+- Both: `setTimeout()`[^1], `setInterval()`[^1]

+[^1]: A [shim](#shims) exists for this feature.

 Unfortunately there isn't an easy way to determine beforehand if a given library will fail due to an unavailable API.
 At the moment the best approach is to try the library and see if it runs successfully in the Packs environment.

-The `code execute` command runs your code in a VM with all of the same limitations in place, allowing you test compatibility without needing to upload your code to server.
+While many compatibility issues will be caught when the Pack is being built, there are others that are only exposed at runtime.
+In those cases your code will fail with an error like `<function> is not defined`.
+The `code execute` command runs your code in a VM with all of the same limitations in place, allowing you test compatibility without needing to upload your code to the server.

 ### Shims

 When using the CLI, [browserify][browserify] is used to provide shims [for some Node.js modules][browserify_modules].
 These shims themselves are designed to work in the browser, so not all modules that browserify supports may be supported in the Packs execution environment.

+Additionally, the CLI provides optional shims for some timer-related functions (`setTimeout` and `setInterval`).
+To enable these shims, pass the flag `--timerStrategy=fake` when executing and uploading your Pack.
+Note that these shims attempt to approximate the behavior of these methods, but may not work reliably.

 [mdn_standard]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects
 [mdn_web]: https://developer.mozilla.org/en-US/docs/Web/API